MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/troubleshoot-hci-registration.md

    Repairing the registration recreates the necessary Azure AD applications while retaining other information such as resource name, resource group and other registration choices.

 2. If the `<clustername>.arc` app ID is deleted, there is no visible error in the logs.
 Unregistration will fail if `<clustername>.arc` is deleted.
-Follow the same remediation action [described in this section](#deleting-hci-resource-from-portal-and-re-registering-the-same-cluster-causes-issues).
+If unregistration fails, follow the same remediation action [described in this section](#deleting-hci-resource-from-portal-and-re-registering-the-same-cluster-causes-issues).

 ## Out of policy error